sefnyn/python_study_group/cheatsheets/gitcommand.md

 ## Create new file in local repo:
-  create file example.txt in your OS filesystem
+  cd python_study_group
+  touch example.txt :memo: **Note:** This command creates a file on Linux but do whatever works on your OS
   git status

   Computer says:
     On branch main